m-gale/integrity-modelling/README.md

 6. predict_BRT.py

 Train GBRT models for each response using the sampled datatable.
-Predict from these models using the standardised rasters.
+Use DASK over tiles to predict from these models with standardised rasters.
 Export predicted best-on-offer reference layers.

+7. mosaic_BRT

+Mosaic prediction tiles and export to single raster.

-7. compute_condition.py
+8. compute_condition.py

 Use best-on-offer reference layers to calculate ecosystem integriy for each response, as a fcuntion of the departure between reference and contemporary layers.